 The man (Graeme Finlay, from Glasgow Scotland) accused them of "snubbing him" at dinner.
 The incident followed an altercation with the elderly couple at dinner.
 The unprovoked assault left the woman with fractured spine and shoulder injury, while the man sustained facial injuries.
 The couple (from Teesside, England UK) was treated at James Cook University Hospital (Middlesbrough, England).

-Spokesperson for Thomson Cruises stated the assailant left the voyage right after the incident.
-Strangely, instead of arresting and confining him to brig or to his cabin, the company let him disembark the ship.
+A spokesperson for Thomson Cruises stated the assailant left the voyage right after the incident.
+Strangely, instead of arresting and confining him to the brig or to his cabin, the company let him disembark the ship.

-(law news) On April 23, 2015, at his jury trial, Mr Finlay denied the assault charges, stating he was acting in self-defence after being struck with a sharp object.
+(law news) On April 23, 2015, at his jury trial, Mr. Finlay denied the assault charges, stating he was acting in self-defense after being struck with a sharp object.
 He was cleared of all charges.